tarsoqueiroz/aboutContainers/Services/Tekton/The quick start/README.md

 > [Udemy: Tekton - The quick start](https://www.udemy.com/course/tekton-the-quick-start)

-This course promises an introduction with practical exercises to learn Tekton CI/CD Pipelines at an expert level.
+Este curso é uma introdução com exercícios práticos para estudar Tekton CI/CD Pipelines para um nível melhor.

-## Introduction
+## Introdução

 In recent years, the IT landscape has experienced significant transformations, with the emergence of Cloud, DevOps, and GitOps, each advocating a particular philosophy and introducing a multitude of tools.
 These philosophies share a common goal: to enhance companies' software development and application delivery procedures.
 Within this context, the concepts of Continuous Integration and Continuous Delivery (CI/CD) have gained prominence, referring to the mechanisms facilitating seamless integration and deployment processes.